Live Google docs version found here

 NHK Easy News for Kindle - A script that downloads the day’s news from NHK Easy News and converts it to MOBI or PDF format for your e-reader.
 Download automatically generated files here.

 ※KanjiTomo - This is an Optical Character Recognition (OCR) software.
 Scans for words on your screen and tells you what they are and what they mean.
+Essentially, it’s like Rikaisama/Yomichan but works on images too instead of just plain text.
 Success rate varies widely based on image / character quality.
-Suggested for manga.
+Highly recommended for reading manga and light novels.

 Capture2Text - Another OCR program.